Multicultural NSW Grants Programs

 In 2021/22 more than 110 festivals and events were supported by Multicultural NSW grant funding.

 We are stronger together when people from diverse cultural, linguistic and religious backgrounds work together on projects that make a difference.
-The Multicultural NSW Project Grants program supports community projects and activities that encourage community harmony and celebrate cultural diversity as a precious part of our identity and way of life.
+The Multicultural NSW Project Grants program supports community projects that can make a lasting positive impact on social cohesion and meet a community need at the grassroots level.

 Festival partnerships with Local Councils